AjaySinghKunwar007/portfolio-Ajay/README.md

 - Serve as a resource for recruiters, collaborators, and clients.

 ## 🔧 How It Works

 **Chakra UI**: The UI is styled using Chakra UI for consistency and responsiveness.
 Chakra UI’s component system helps in building reusable and accessible components.

-**Sass**: Sass is used for custom styles.
+**SCSS**: SCSS is used for custom styles.
 It allows for cleaner, more maintainable CSS, especially for complex layouts and reusable styles.

 **React**: The project is built using React to manage the component-based structure, state management, and reactivity of the site.